cnr-isti-vclab/relight/relightlab/roadmap.md

 * Find highlights crashes if quitting early.
 * Accessing the crop tab before loading the project causes it to stop working.
 * check for lights before exporting normals or rtis.
+* ptm and hsh number of planes cannot be changed.
+* check for invalid inner circle when creating a sphere.

 ## Small Bugs